 Admission Requirements for the MFA with a Major in Visual Communication Design

-In addition to meeting general admission requirements of Graduate Studies, applicants for the MFA with a major in Visual Communication Design must have an undergraduate major in Art, Graphic Design, or the equivalent, as determined by the head of the Art Department.
+In addition to meeting general admission requirements of Graduate Studies, applicants for the MFA with a major in Visual Communication Design must have an undergraduate major in Art, Graphic Design, or the equivalent, as determined by the head of the Art and Design Department.
 Applicants to the MFA must meet the following admission requirements:

 - Grade Point Average – At least 3.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.